CSIS-iLab/defense360_wp/wp-content/themes/defense360/README.md

 - Yoast SEO

 ## Gulp
 This project uses [Gulp](https://gulpjs.com/) to compile the SASS files.
-To run the compiler:
+To run Gulp in the project:
-1. Navigate to `wp-content/themes/defense360` folder
+1. Navigate to your theme directory. `$ cd wp-content/themes/defense360`
-2. Run `npm run start`
+2. Run `$ npm run start`

+To build theme for production:
+1. Navigate to your theme directory. `$ cd wp-content/themes/defense360`
+2. Run `$ npm run build`